 Universities typically advertise academic positions on their websites.
 If you have a clear idea about where you want to work, try contacting the institution directly.
 You'll also find academic jobs online at Jobs.ac.uk - Research assistant jobs.

 Having previous teaching experience will help your application, and universities often make teaching opportunities available to PhD students.
-Getting your work and name well-known is an excellent step into an academic career, so try to get articles published in high-quality journals and actively engage with other academics through collaborations and conferences.
+Getting your work and name well-known is an excellent means of kickstarting your academic career.
+So, try to get articles published in high-quality journals and actively engage with other academics through collaborations and attending conferences.

-The University of Manchester notes that successful academics must possess skills in leadership, management, networking, presentation, resilience and time management.
+The University of Manchester notes that successful academics must possess skills in:

-Therefore, if you're interested in working for one of these leading institutions, see our work abroad and study abroad pages to discover what it's like to get a job in a specific country and its higher education provision.
+If you're interested in academic jobs abroad, see our work abroad and study abroad pages to discover what it's like to get a job in a specific country and its higher education provision.

 How do I apply for an academic job?